yagmurs/AzureStack-VM-PoC/README.md

 **updates on 19.12.2018**
 - Tested with ASDK 1.1811.0.101
-- New switches to differantiate AzureImage and ADSKImage
+- New parameters to differantiate AzureImage and ADSKImage
 - Companion service moved into Install-ASDK
 - Desktop shortcuts creation upon successful installation
 - New scheduled task to create desktop shortcuts